 - Climate

-Other than SWOT analysis (strengths, weaknesses, opportunities, and threats), the 5 C analysis helps professionals make the right decisions and make good marketing strategies.
+Other than SWOT analysis (strengths, weaknesses, opportunities, and threats), the 5 C analysis helps professionals make the right business decisions, and make good marketing strategies.
 A marketing strategy will exist only when a company combines all the goals and objectives into one plan.

 It can scan the 5 C’s of marketing that further analyzes the micro and the macro-environmental factors.
 Let us deep down into these 5 C’s of marketing and understand how they cater to different market segments and optimize the performance and conversions of marketing decisions-